abhustoft/CV2/README.md

-# CV - anapp to test the following technologies:
+# CV - an app to test the following technologies:

 * loopback
 * Angular2